People

 supervisor

-I am a DPhil student in International Relations at Balliol College.
-I hold an MPhil in International Relations from Pembroke College, Oxford, and a BA in International Relations with a minor in French (Phi Beta Kappa) from Tufts University.
+I am a DPhil student in International Relations at Balliol College, University of Oxford.
+I hold an MPhil in International Relations from Pembroke College, Oxford, and a BA in International Relations (Phi Beta Kappa) from Tufts University, where I also minored in French language, history, and culture.

-During 2024–25, I served as President of the Oxford University International Relations Society, hosting speakers including John Mearsheimer, Graham Allison, G. John Ikenberry, Joseph Nye, Amitav Acharya, and The Lord Hague of Richmond.
-I was previously a fellow at the Oxford China Policy Lab, where I contributed to projects on contemporary US-China relations.
+During 2024–25, I served as President of the Oxford University International Relations Society, hosting numerous speakers on British and US foreign policy, international relations theory, and Cold War history.
+I was also a fellow at the Oxford China Policy Lab, where I contributed to projects on contemporary US–China relations.

 Teaching